STATE UNIVERSITY OF NEW YORK

 The Dean’s List recognizes those students whose term grade point average is 3.25 or higher.
-Students on Academic Probation will not be eligible.
-Eligible students will be notified, by letter, from the Dean for Academic Affairs after each term in which they qualify.
+Students on Academic Probation are not eligible.
+The Office of Academic Affairs will notify students on the Dean’s List in writing after each term in which they qualify.

 All requests by individuals for special student status should be referred to the Office of Student Affairs, which will provide an application form.
 The application form will be sent to the instructor of the particular course(s) who will evaluate it on the basis of: (1) Whether the course can accommodate the student, and (2) Whether the student's background is suitable for the course.
-The approval of the Department Chair and the VP and Dean for Academic Affairs is required subsequent to the instructor's approval.
+The approval of the appropriate department chair and the dean for academic affairs is required subsequent to the instructor's approval.

 If the application is approved, the student must register with the Office of Student Affairs and pay all necessary tuition charges.